-New Paradigm Theatre (NPT) seeking specific partner non profit for their summer production at Fairfield Theatre Co.
+New Paradigm Theatre (NPT) seeking specific partner non profit for their summer production.

-This summer New Paradigm Theatre (501c3) and their staff of Broadway pros will produce the musical, HUNCHBACK OF NOTRE DAME at The Fairfield Theatre company Warehouse theatre August 18th and 19th (3 shows).
+This summer New Paradigm Theatre (501c3) and their staff of Broadway pros will produce the musical, BYE BYE BIRDIE in August.

 NPT is well-known for its sold-out, multi-cultural productions that reflect the theme of the shows they present by partnering with